-\subsection{Defining $M\otimes -$ for Square Metric Spaces}
+\subsection{Defining $M\otimes -$ for square metric spaces}

-The last section dealt with properties of the operation $X\mapsto M\otimes X$ which were presented in an abstract fashion.
+The last section dealt with properties of the operation $X\mapsto L\otimes X$ which were presented in an abstract fashion.
 Now it is time to be more concrete.
-We will fix a particular set $M$ in this section, and also define a relation $E$ on $M\times M_0$ and show that it is quotient suitable.
+We take $L$ to be a particular set $M$ in this section, and also define a relation $E$ on $M\times M_0$ and show that it is quotient suitable.
 Then we will verify the other hypotheses used in the results of the last section for this $M$ and $E$.
-In the next section, we do the same thing for a different set $N$ and a different relation $E$.
+In a subsequent section, we do the same thing for a different set $N$ and a different relation $E$.